 3. Social Research:

-- identify and contrast underlying assumptions in particular methodological approaches, including the basic assumptions underpinning positivist and interpretive approaches to social science, and their relation to basic methodologies used by sociologists
+- identify and contrast the basic assumptions underpinning positivist and interpretive approaches to social science, and their relation to various methods used by sociologists

-- identify key terms relevant to, and describe basic techniques for, the collection of original data using each of the following methods: standardized survey; content analysis; field observation; qualitative interviewing; historical and comparative methods
+- describe basic techniques for the collection of original data using each of the following methods: standardized survey; content analysis; field observation; qualitative interviewing; historical and comparative methods; community-based research methods

-- systematically analyze some of the types of data noted above, including quantitative data analysis techniques using statistical analysis software (frequencies, measures of central tendency and dispersion, cross-tabulations, control tables, multiple regression); coding and systematic analysis of field notes or qualitative interview transcripts using qualitative data analysis software
+- systematically analyze some of the types of data noted above, including quantitative data analysis techniques using statistical analysis software (elementary univariate, bivariate, and multivariate analyses); coding and systematic analysis of qualitative data using qualitative data analysis software (coding and elementary queries)

-- present the results of analyses of some of these types of data, using evidence from analyses to construct an argument about the social world
+- present the results of analyses of some of these types of data, using synthesis of scholarly literature and evidence from data analyses to construct an argument about the social world

 - design a research project to address a given research question, including plans for sampling, data collection, and analysis